-One of the most important symptoms to note is whether the stool displays characteristics of hematochezia or melena.
-Depending on where the bleeding originates from, your dog’s stool will appear different, either with obvious fresh blood or with a tarry black appearance.
+One critical symptom to note is whether the stool appears as hematochezia or melena.
+Depending on where the bleeding is coming from, your dog’s stool may show fresh blood or a dark, tarry appearance.

 Types of Bloody Dog Stools

 Blood in a dog’s stool is categorized as either hematochezia or melena.
 While both symptoms involve blood in the feces, the origin and appearance of them are very different topics.

 Here, we discuss the different types, and what might cause them to occur.